Good afternoon Ladies and Gentlemen.

 Mothers have suffered for a lifetime - must the legacy be carried by subsequent generations?.
 The truth must be told and history books rewritten before we can begin dealing with part 2 of this psychological decimation that is complications encountered pre and post-contact.

-We seek acknowledgment of the need for healing the emotional damage caused by adoption separation and to work towards ensuring needless separation no longer occurs.
+The sacred bond between mother and child is of paramount importance to Origins.
+We seek acknowledgment of the need for healing the emotional damage caused by adoption separation and to work towards ensuring needless separation no longer occurs. |

 BIBLIOGRAPHY